 What’s it like being directed by Luke Sheppard and have you seen any of his past work?

 I am really enjoying working with Luke.
 He is incredibly creative, fun and just amazing.
 He is also serious and professional and I have learnt a lot from him in just a few weeks.
 He doesn’t have any favourites and treats us all equally which brings us together like a family.
-Luke was the Associate Director for Matilda the Musical which I saw a few years ago and loved.
+Luke was the Associate Director for the Royal Shakespeare Company’s Matilda The Musical which I saw a few years ago and loved.
 I feel honoured to work with him.

 You are playing the role of Nigel, what’s it like getting into character?